thomasvt/itinerary/README.md

 I separate my course into functional increments/steps (like in TDD, actually).
 I write the code in that order and commit to git as normal.
 For each functional increment i add another branch.
 So, you end up with a sequence of branches pointing to the different steps you wish to teach in the course.

-Using branches is important so you can always add corrections to any step should you find a bug that you need to fix (don't forget to merge forward all the way).
+Using branches is important so you can always add corrections to an earlier step later on.
 When all steps are course-ready, you extract each of them to a separate folder and let Itinerary detect migrations between them.